 See the book's accompanying photo galleries.

-Calumet: First and Forever is the final book in this four-book series.
+Building the Canal to Save Chicago is the first book in this four-book series.

 Publisher: Lake Claremont Press: A Chicago Joint